Janki23193/Invoice-Service-API/README.md

     creditNote: http://localhost:9191/creditnote/bookcreditnote(port- 9191)
     invoice :- http://localhost:9192/invoice/bookInvoice  (port- 9192)
 3)using request body,fields are given and selected Json and Post method
-4) if it's successful then used to give the response based on request.
+4) if it's successful then it gives the response based on request.
 5) Check H2 console whether data is installed successfully by going on URL:- http://localhost:9191/h2-console/ for checking   creditnote database table and hit connect to see the table created with inserted values.
 6)Check H2 console whether data is installed successfully by going on URL:- http://localhost:9192/h2-console/ for checking   Invoice service database table and hit connect to see the table created with inserted values.